Student Accommodation in Sydney

 Weather and Temperature

 Sydney has a temperate climate that is mostly sunny with mild winters, making it ideal for a beach day on any day.
 The Summer months begin in December with temperatures ranging from 18.6 - 25.8°C with humidity reaching 65%.
 It’s the perfect time to take morning and evening dips to escape the heat in Sydney’s wide range of beaches with water temperatures ranging from 21.9 - 23.7°C. The most temperate time of the year then follows with Autumn starting in March all the way to May.
-Temperatures range from 14.6 - 22.2°C (58.3 - 72°F) and humidity drops and is replaced by fresh air.
+Temperatures range from 14.6 - 22.2°C (58.3 - 72°F) and humidity drops and are replaced by fresh air.
 The winters are short and mild, starting in June till August with temperatures averaging around 8.8 - 17°C and the highest percentage of rainfall during the whole year.
 Spring brings the seasons to an end in September to November with mild humidity and temperatures ranging from 11 - 23°C.

 What to Pack and Sydney Local Timing

 The warm weather dominates most of the year, so you need to pack a lot of light airy clothes like shorts and tank tops.
 The most important thing to remember to bring is your swimsuit so you can go for a swim at any time.
 As for the winter, June could get pretty wet so don’t forget your umbrella and waterproof jacket.
 It would also be smart to dress in layers to keep warm so bring your trusty sweaters and pullovers.
-Sydney follows the AEST (UTC+10) timezone, however, it moves to Australian Eastern Daylight Time (AEDT), UTC +11 on the first Sunday in October until on the first Sunday in April, keep this detail in mind when booking your travels and accommodation in Sydney.
+Sydney follows the AEST (UTC+10) timezone, however, it moves to Australian Eastern Daylight Time (AEDT), UTC +11 on the first Sunday in October until on the first Sunday in April, keep this detail in mind when booking your travels and student accommodation in Sydney.

 What are Some Must-Visit Places in Sydney?